monorepo-rocks/monorepo-rocks/apps/llm-rules/README.md

 # llm-rules

-A Model Context Protocol (MCP) server that provides tools for accessing Cursor rules found in `.cursor/rules/*.mdc` files within a repository.
-This allows AI tools like Claude and other LLM assistants to access and use Cursor rules through the MCP protocol.
+A Model Context Protocol (MCP) server that provides tools for accessing both Cursor rules (`.cursor/rules/*.mdc`) and client-hosted context files (`.context/*`) within a repository.
+This allows AI tools like Claude and other LLM assistants to access and use context-aware coding guidelines through the MCP protocol.

 ## Overview

-This package creates an MCP server that dynamically discovers Cursor rule files and exposes them as callable tools.
-Each rule file becomes a tool that can be invoked to retrieve the rule content, with descriptions automatically extracted from the frontmatter.
+This package creates an MCP server that dynamically discovers both Cursor rule files and client-hosted context files, exposing them as callable tools.
+Each file becomes a tool that can be invoked to retrieve the content, with descriptions automatically extracted from the frontmatter to help AI assistants choose relevant context.

 ### Why use this?

-Instead of loading all Cursor rules into your AI assistant's context at once, this MCP server allows tools like AmpCode and Claude Code to dynamically load only the rules that are relevant to your current task.
+Instead of loading all context files into your AI assistant at once, this MCP server allows tools like AmpCode and Claude Code to dynamically load only the context that's relevant to your current task.
 This approach offers several benefits:

 - **More flexible than static files** - Unlike `AGENT.md` or `CLAUDE.md` which are always loaded, Cursor rules include descriptions that tell the LLM exactly when to use them
 - **Reduced context size** - Only relevant rules are loaded, leaving more space for your actual code and conversation